10 Weird Driving Laws that You Didn't Know

 6) In Oregon, you cannot leave your car door open any longer than is necessary

 Have you ever waited for someone to close their car door so you could park in the spot next to them?
-Apparently, Oregon legislatures have and were fed up with waiting!
+Oregon legislatures have and were fed up with waiting!
 A law was passed in Oregon prohibiting someone from leaving a car door open longer than is necessary.
 To do so is a Class D traffic violation.
-Be sure to keep those doors closed while staying in the the “Beaver State.”
+Be sure to keep those doors closed while staying in the “Beaver State.”

 Be wary, potty mouths!
 Swearing while driving in Rockville, Maryland is considered a misdemeanor offense if any pedestrians or other drivers can hear you.
 So, if you’re prone to quick bursts of profanity, either curse quietly or keep your aggravated remarks to yourself while driving.
 Honestly, it’s never a good idea to yell or scream anything from your vehicle, especially curse words.
 That’s an example of road rage which can be dangerous and distracting.
 But in Rockville, it’s not only a bad idea to do so, it’s illegal, too!

-8) Illegal to spit from car or bus in Marietta, GA, but okay to spit from a truck
+8) Illegal to spit from a car or bus in Marietta, GA, but okay to spit from a truck

 This law makes zero sense to me.
-Apparently, it’s illegal to spit from a car or bus in Marietta, Georgia, but it’s perfectly alright to spit from a truck.
+It’s illegal to spit from a car or bus in Marietta, Georgia, but it’s perfectly alright to spit from a truck.
 I can’t even justify this law--it’s completely ridiculous.
 I’d just play it safe and not spit from any vehicle while driving in Georgia.
 It’s a disgusting habit, anyway.

 9) Hilton Head, SC, forbids storing trash in vehicle

-I’m sure most of us have left trash in our vehicle before--I know I have.
+I’m sure most of us have left trash in our vehicles before--I know I have.
 Well, if you’re in Hilton Head, South Carolina, you might want to keep an extra clean car because it’s considered a nuisance offense if you use your car to store trash.
 This seems a very strange law to enforce.
-I can imagine police officers patrolling the streets, peering into car windows, and writing tickets for seeing a certain level of garbage strewed across the seats and floor.
+I can imagine police officers patrolling the streets, peering into car windows, and writing tickets to see a certain level of garbage strewed across the seats and floor.
 Silly, isn’t it?
 Still, I’ll be sure to keep my car spotless next time I drive through Hilton Head.

 10) In Alaska, you cannot tie a pet to the roof of your car

-I’m not sure who would ever tie a pet to the outside of a car, especially in freezing weather conditions, but apparently there are such people out there.
+I’m not sure who would ever tie a pet to the outside of a car, especially in freezing weather conditions, but apparently, there are such people out there.
 Alaska found it necessary to pass a law specifically forbidding the carrying of animals on the outside of a vehicle.
 This means no tying pets to the roof or sides, or hanging them out of the windows as you drive down icy highways.
 Why would you ever do this?
 Don’t ask me!
 I’m just as confused by this ridiculous law as you likely are!
 Keep your animals inside the vehicle where it’s safe, warm, and legal.

 There are plenty of laws out there that make sense, and then there are the few that are just plain weird.
 If you’re planning on making a trip someplace new, it might be a good idea to do a quick search to see if that location harbors any strange laws that you might want to look into.